 Note: Pricing estimates are in US Dollars and do not include any necessary tools or other common building supplies.
 Costs vary widely depending on sourcing, part selection, and shipping costs.

-The Voron V0 is a traditional CoreXY design with the bed moving along the Z axis.
-It is a tiny 120mm^3 print area built with 1515 extrusions.
+The Voron Zero is a traditional CoreXY design with the bed moving along the Z axis.
+It has a tiny 120mm^3 print area, built with 1515 extrusions.
 It encloses naturally so printing ABS is possible.
-Currently, all single mechanical parts for V1 and V2 can be printed on a V0 bed.
+Currently, all single mechanical parts for Trident and V2 can be printed on a Voron Zero bed.
 The design accounts for stock Makerbeam XL extrusion lengths (which come tapped) and standard MGN7 linear rail lengths, so scaling the design will start to increase cost or labor involved with tapping.
 The bed is also cantilevered which will also restrict scaling.
 This printer can be built for between $400 - $600.
 Current release is V0.1.

-The Voron V1 is a traditional CoreXY design with a fixed gantry and the 3-point bed moves along the Z axis.
+The Voron Trident is a traditional CoreXY design with a fixed gantry and the 3-point bed moves along the Z axis.
 It is simpler to build compared to V2 and can be built for between $1,000 - $1,300.
 It encloses naturally so ABS or other temperature sensitive filaments can be printed easily.
 It uses linear rails for all axes, driven by belts on the X and Y axes and stepper motors with integrated leadscrews on the Z axis.
-Standard sizes range from a 250x250 plate or a 300x300 plate.
-Z height is somewhat restrictive due to the limited options with integrated lead screw steppers, maxing out at 230mm.
+Standard sizes include a 250x250mm plate, a 300x300mm plate, or a 350x350mm plate.
+Z height is somewhat restrictive due to the limited options with integrated lead screw steppers, maxing out at 250mm without custom leadscrew motors.